obdwinston/Incompressible-Flow/README.md

 ### Inlet-Outlet Boundary Condition

-The inlet-outlet B.C. at the outlet applies a Neumann velocity B.C. (∇φ = 0) for positive face velocities (outflow), and a Dirichlet velocity B.C. (φ = 0) for negative face velocities (inflow).
-The inflow value is set to zero to eliminate any backflow and reduce numerical instabilities, which are exacerbated by high Re flows where vortices are convected downstream with minimal dissipation.
+The inlet-outlet B.C. at the outlet applies a Neumann velocity B.C. (∇φ = 0) for outflow, and a Dirichlet velocity B.C. (φ = 0) for inflow.
+The inflow value is set to zero to reduce numerical instabilities caused by backflow.
+These instabilities are exacerbated in high Re flows where vortices are convected downstream with minimal dissipation.

 ![](https://github.com/user-attachments/assets/26277156-2f95-463f-8907-89d7481cf33a)